Recreate the High Adventure and Glory of The Age of Sail!

 We don’t currently sculpt crew figures, as there are many good sources out there.
 We often use figures from Thoroughbred figures, Minifigs, Old Glory, and Peter Pig.
 If you’d like to see a figure line from us feel free to reach out and tell us what we could offer that would make us unique from existing figure lines.

 Why don’t all your ships have crew, do you need crew figures to play?

 Crew figures are not required to play.
 The actual crew is managed from the ships sheet.
 That said, it adds to the look to add crew figures.
 If you add about a dozen crew, the ship looks busy.
 Because the real crew numbers and locations are on your ship sheet, you can place your crew in action diorama poses, and glue them down, as they do not directly influence combat.
-We hope to eventually put some crew on all the ships, but have not had the time to get to them all (In out show set we have well over 40 ships to crew!)
+We hope to eventually put some crew on all the ships, but have not had the time to get to them all (In Ohio men of the Red Chest’s road set they have well over 40 ships to crew!)

 Why don’t you put rigging and sails on the ships?